mnelson4/printmyblog/readme.txt

 8. Pro Print digital PDF using Buurma Whitepaper design.
 The design adds a background color with a gradient, and a custom logo behind the page number.
 Designers can use the full power of HTML and CSS in their PDF designs!

 == Changelog ==

+= 3.16.1 July 20, 2022 =
+* Bugfix: prevent no formats existing when opting into Freemius but before confirming email

 = 3.16.0 July 19, 2022 =
 * Feature: introduce Microsoft Word documents for Pro licenses